12. 16. 21

 As the healthcare industry embraces technology and the needs of consumers, electronic payment solutions are a key part of modern-day practice management.
 With both finances and HIPAA involved, you need to ensure your electronic payment provider abides by all regulatory requirements and continuously adapts to changes in the IT and healthcare industries.
 These providers have the important role of keeping both PHI and patient financial data secure.

 For a long-trusted payment processor with robust cybersecurity and compliance tools, consider Rectangle Health.
-The Practice Management Bridge® platform allows you to accept a range of patient payments, including Text to Pay, tap to pay, digital wallets, Card on File, online payments, and payment plans.
+The Practice Management Bridge® platform allows you to accept a range of patient payments, including Text-to-Pay, tap to pay, digital wallets, Card on File, online payments, and payment plans.
 These options are available on a system that’s fully HIPAA compliant and utilizes finance industry protections like Point-to-Point Encryption (P2PE), Address Verification Systems (AVS), and EMV compliance for complete peace of mind.